prateek951/Robo-hash-app/README.md

 # RoboHashApp
-This is a simple RoboHash Application that fetches Robots from API
+This is a simple Application that fetches Robots from API

+# Frontend coded in React.js and Styling is done using Tachyons
 # Uses a backend API to fetch robots from the backend server
 # To run the app